 Three times a week.
 Credit, three semester hours.
 Alternates with English 322.
-Offered in 1942-1943.
+Not offered in 1943-1944.

 325; 326.
 LITERATURE OF THE TWENTIETH CENTURY.-Emphasis upon current trends and types.
-The purpose of the course is to help the student form those ideals and standards which will guide him in choosing intelligently among the many books and magazines that are today bidding for his attention.

 Three times a week.
 Credit, three semester hours each semester.
 Alternates with English 301; 302.
-Not offered in 1942-1943.
+Offered in 1943-1944.

 327, 328.
-BOOK SELECTION.-See Library Science 327, 328.
+Book Selection.-See Library Science 327, 328.

 351; 352; 451; 452.
-ENGLISH SEMINAR.-Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in English.
-Qualified students who are not candidates for such honors, but who desire to work in the seminar, are also admitted.
-Candidates for honors are expected to begin their seminar work in the junior year and to continue it through the senior year.
-The seminar usually meets once a week for one and one-half to two hours.
+SPECIAL STUDIES IN ENGLISH.-Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in English.
+Qualified students who are not candidates for such honors, but who desire to take the course, are also admitted.
+Candidates for honors are expected to begin their work in the junior year and to continue it through the senior year.
+The class usually meets once a week for one and one-half to two hours.